 Here is an example of what it looks like to grade an advanced assessment:

 💡 Tip from the Otus Team: this is an example of a points-based assessment.
 If you are using a standards-based grading scale, you will see performance levels instead of points for the Score.

-Ungraded questions will appear at the top of the page.
-Once they have been graded, they will move back to their respective position on the assessment.
+Ungraded questions are listed at the top of the page.
+Once they have been graded, they move back to their respective position in the assessment.

 🔖 Recommended Reading: Grading an Advanced Assessment